Professor of Leadership; Spiritual Formation

 - Getting up in the morning - I love mornings, the feeling of new beginnings, the hope in them, the quiet and solitude of them.

 - Loving my husband, Randy, our adult children, and our grandsons, Kai, Martin, and Mason - I had to explain to my Greek students that "Kai" doesn't mean "and, even, also," but "ocean" in Hawaiian.
 Martin was named after Martin Buber.
-Mason is our newest grandson.
+Mason is our grandchildren.

 - Having a new challenge - I believe in the hope of the resurrection.
 I believe that when Christ said "out of their innermost being will flow rivers of living water" that he was speaking truth to us.
 Having the opportunity to partner with the Holy Spirit to bring light to any darkness, whether in a person or a group, is the miracle of the Christian life.